DanielContreras18881/ionic-dark-grey-theme/README.md

 iOS Quirks
 -----------
 In iOS, you'll see a white background as you rotate the phone.
 To fix this, you need to use a [plugin](https://github.com/EddyVerbruggen/cordova-plugin-webviewcolor).
 This plugin unfortunately doesn't work with `wkwebview`.
+For a `wkwebview` specific solution, see [here](https://stackoverflow.com/a/44799013/1361529)

 ```